hawkrives/gobbldygook/area-data/README.md

 Each requirement must include either a `result` key, or a `message` key.
 (These key names are case-sensitive.)
 If no keys exist under a requirement, the value is parsed as a course expression, and implicitly assigned to `result`.

 If a `message` key is provided, the message is rendered with markdown and displayed before the result.
-If only a message key is provided.
-It is rendered and shown with a button for easy acquiescence (to the demands of the message.)
+If only a message key is provided, it is rendered and shown with a button for easy acquiescence (to the demands of the message.)

 The values of the `result` and `message` keys are interpreted as strings.
 In order to remain readable, we recommend splitting the contents of the string over multiple lines once it gets long.
 The string may be split by any number of line breaks, as long as the first non-whitespace character on the line is indented past the first character of the key.